atg-abhishek/personal-website-hugo/content/about/workdetails.md

 * **Board Member, Responsible AI board for CSE, Microsoft** and through my involvement in serving on this board, I have exposure to applied projects across a variety of industries where a lot of these issues emerge.
 I have been a part of developing and implementing actionable guidance for developers and other stakeholders like designers, business managers, and others so that they can make informed decisions that align with the values and objectives of the organization.

-* **Visiting AI Ethics Researcher, Future of Work, International Visitor Leadership Program, US Department of State** selected to represent Canada on the future of work and develop a transnational understanding to inform policy work to address challenges in the future of work.

 * **Technical Expert, Council of Canadian Academies** on the legal, ethical, social, and policy issues in the use of AI for science and engineering.

 * **Founding Editorial Board Member, Springer Journal on AI and Ethics** journal aimed at bringing together theoretical and practical scholarship in the field of AI ethics.